 - Most inappropriate behaviour will be successfully managed following the above strategies.
-When a child's behaviour is more challenging or persistently inappropriate, the teacher will discuss this with members of the Senior Leader Team (Including the Sendco). - A decision may be taken to write a provision plan for the child, which will be shared with all relevant staff and if all school resources have been exhausted, relevant external services will become involved to provide advice and support. - Teachers will inform parents and work alongside them so that a consistent response to behaviour can be developed between home and school. - A child who persistently misbehaves will be sent to a member of the senior leadership team to talk about their behaviour and its consequences. - Behavioural observations records will be kept by the class teacher.
-These records must describe the 'trigger' for the behaviour, action taken and the results. - The class teacher will plan regular times to discuss success and difficulties with the child and parents, providing strategies to cope with difficult situations and to change behaviour. - If the child does not respond by changing their behaviour, the Head teacher/ Deputy Head teacher will be involved and an appointment will be made with parents to discuss the behavior with the child's parents after continued recorded incidents. - Persistent misbehaviour puts a child at risk of exclusion and so an Early Help Assessment will be carried out and Team Around the Child (TAC) Meetings will include a review of the child's Behaviour Support and Provision plan.
+When a child's behaviour is more challenging or persistently inappropriate, the teacher will discuss this with members of the Senior Leader Team (Including the Sends). - A decision may be taken to write a provision plan for the child, which will be shared with all relevant staff and if all school resources have been exhausted, relevant external services will become involved to provide advice and support. - Teachers will inform parents and work alongside them so that a consistent response to behaviour can be developed between home and school.
+A home/school communications book will be used to record daily behaviour, both positive and negative. - A child who persistently misbehaves will be sent to a member of the senior leadership team to talk about their behaviour and its consequences. - CPOMS records will be kept by the class teacher.
+These records must describe the 'trigger' for the behaviour, action taken and the results. - The class teacher will plan regular times to discuss success and difficulties with the child and parents, providing strategies to cope with difficult situations and to change behaviour. - If the child does not respond by changing their behaviour, the Headteacher/ Deputy Headteacher will be involved and an appointment will be made with parents to discuss the behaviour with the child's parents after continued recorded incidents. - Persistent misbehaviour puts a child at risk of permanent exclusion and so an Early Help Assessment will be carried out and Team Around the Child (TAC) Meetings will include a review of the child's Behaviour Support and Provision plan.